markope/crossbarwww/website/crossbario/iotcookbook/Home.md

-## IoT Cookbook for WAMP and Crossbar.io
+## for WAMP and Crossbar.io

-You want to solve a problem - we offer components & recipes to build your solutions
+## You want to solve a problem - we offer components and recipes to build your solutions

 * All components come with **built-in connectivity**.
 They can connect from anywhere,  and you can easily  build distributed applications.